Everything You Ever Wanted to Know about Built-InsJuly 5th, 2023 | by Elizabeth | Posted in built-ins, construction

 Built-ins could be shelving, benches, drawers, a doggie house (really), or a combination of any of those!

 Today, I want to share the ins and outs of built-ins, where you can put them, what you need to know, and lots of inspiration along the way.
 So grab your imagination and come take a look!

-The built-in in this office nook from our latest Kitchen Remodel
+The built-in in this office nook from one of our Kitchen Remodels

 Which are the best rooms to put in a built-in?